-- 5.1 Certification Process
+5.1 Certification Process

 - 5.1.1 Emission-Compliant Fuel Tanks: For each engine family, the equipment manufacturer must select and test an equipment fuel tank to show compliance with the maximum allowable permeation emissions performance standard.
 The equipment fuel tank selected must use the same method of permeation control and be constructed of the same material as specified in the certification application.
 In addition, the equipment fuel tank shall be selected such that the fuel tank is expected to exhibit worst-case emissions, (e.g., highest permeation emissions) of all the fuel tanks within the applicable engine family.
-The ARB may direct the manufacturer to conduct a retest if the original test results indicate marginal (within 5% of the standard) compliance.

-- 5.2 Certification Responsibilities

-Under these procedures, equipment manufacturers are required to obtain ARB certification for small off-road engine equipment fuel tanks that are required to adhere to the maximum allowable permeation emissions performance standard and are held liable for complying with all of ARB's certification and emission warranty requirements.
+A manufacturer may test its fuel tank with the most surface area for all evaporative families with the same material/process in all tank/exhaust families.
+These results may be used for all tanks in all other tank/exhaust families made of the same material/process.
+The ARB may direct the manufacturer to conduct a retest if the original test results indicate marginal (within 5% of the standard) compliance. - 5.1.2 Application for Certification: As part of the exhaust emission certification application set forth in "California Exhaust Emission Standards and Test Procedures for 1995-2004 Small Off-Road Engines," adopted March 20, 1992, and last amended September 25, 2003, the manufacturer must submit to ARB information and permeation test data in the ARB-specified format.
+To expedite the certification approval, requests for ARB approval of anti-tampering devices, labels, the emission warranty statement, and any modification to the test procedure should be submitted in advance of the application. - 5.2 Certification Responsibilities for small off-road engine equipment fuel tanks that are required to adhere to the maximum allowable permeation emissions performance standard and are held liable for complying with all of ARB's certification and emission warranty requirements.